codemation/pydbantic/docs/model-usage.md

 ```

 #### Get - Primary Key
-Objects can be querrried by primary_key using .get() method on a `DataBaseModel` class.
+Objects can be queried by primary_key using .get() method on a `DataBaseModel` class.

-In this example, `Employee` objects are querried for an employee matching a specific 'id', 'id' is the `DataBaseModel` primary key, i.e the first entry in the model
+In this example, `Employee` objects are queried for an employee matching a specific 'id', 'id' is the `DataBaseModel` primary key, i.e the first entry in the model

 ```python
 an_employee = await Employee.get(id='abcd1234')
 ```

-#### All Objects
+#### Get All Objects
-All objects for a given `DataBaseModel` can be querried by using the `.all()` method.
+All objects for a given `DataBaseModel` can be queried by using the `.all()` method.

 ```python
 all_employees = await Employee.all()